quicwg/base-drafts/draft-ietf-quic-tls.md

 An endpoint MUST NOT discard its handshake keys until the TLS handshake is confirmed ({{handshake-confirmed}}).
 An endpoint SHOULD discard its handshake keys as soon as it has confirmed the handshake.
-Endpoints SHOULD repeatedly send ACK-eliciting frames encrypted with 1-RTT keys as soon as they have installed those send keys and until they receive an acknowledgment for one of them.
+Most applications protocols will send data after the handshake, ensuring the peer can discard their handshake keys promptly.
+Applications protocols that do not MAY send ACK-eliciting frames encrypted with 1-RTT keys as soon as they have installed those send keys and until they receive an acknowledgment for one of them, ensuring the peer can discard their handshake keys.

 ### Discarding 0-RTT Keys